 - There is no bodily resurrection.
 In particular, Paul’s treatise on the resurrection in 1 Corinthians 15 is only speaking of a spiritual resurrection.

-- Any/all “end of time” or “last days” statements were describing the end of the Jewish time and the Old Covenant.
+- Any/all “end of time” or “last days” statements describing the end of the Jewish time and the Old Covenant.

 - All of the Bible was written before 70 AD.

-As always, you are welcomed to let us know if there is something missing or anything that is not accurate or misleading about this list.
+As always, you are welcome to let us know if there is something missing or anything that is not accurate or misleading about this list.
 Of course, you can also publicly comment on any of the following question pages.